carlosp420/nymphalidae_diversification/MS.md

 rate increase for part of Satyrini in the maximum credibility tree, but this was recovered only in 17% of the trees from the posterior distribution.

+We run Multi-MEDUSA on sets of thousand trees that gradually decrease in phylogenetic uncertainty (degree of conflicting topology and width of confidence intervals).
+It appears that the number of nodes with high posterior probability and width of confidence intervals for the estimated ages of diversification on the MCT greatly affect the number of diversification splits from the MCT that are consistently found on most trees from the posterior distribution.
+In order to recover most diversification splits, it is necessary to obtain a set of trees from a BEAST run with almost no phylogenetic uncertainty, i.e. very narrow confidence intervals and almost no conflicting topologies so that most of the nodes are recovered with high posterior probability.

 If there is strong phylogenetic signal for increases or decreases in diversification rates for a node, it is expected that these splits would be inferred by MEDUSA in most of the posterior distribution of trees.
 However,